Gauntlet173/gauntlet173.github.io/content/post/2023_04_12_LLM_and_RaC.md

 In order to be able to test this idea with Blawx, I needed a way for GPT4 to generate Blawx code in text, in such a way that I could read and validate it.
 I came up with a relatively simple syntax that is built around how the blocks appear visually in blocks.
-Essentially, a statement is preceded with a hyphen, a value input is surrounded by angle brackets, and a field input is surrounded by parenthesis.
+Essentially, a statement is preceded with a hyphen, a value input is surrounded by angle brackets, a field input is surrounded by parenthesis, and a statement input is preceded by a colon and a newline, followed by an indented block of statements.
 Variables are expressed in all-caps, values and plain text elements appear normally.

 For example, this rule in Blawx: